VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The UI displays data about orders that it obtains by querying the model on the read-side.
-Part of the data that the UI displays to the registrant is information about partially fulfilled orders: for each seat type in the order, the number of seats requested and the number of seats that are available.
-This is temporary data that the system only uses while the registrant is creating the order using the UI; the business only needs to store information about seats that were actually purchased, not the difference between what the registrant requested and what the registrant purchased.
+Part of the data that the UI displays to the Registrant is information about partially fulfilled orders: for each seat type in the order, the number of seats requested and the number of seats that are available.
+This is temporary data that the system only uses while the Registrant is creating the order using the UI; the business only needs to store information about seats that were actually purchased, not the difference between what the Registrant requested and what the Registrant purchased.

-The consequence of this is that the information about how many seats the registrant requested only needs to exist in the model on the read-side.
+The consequence of this is that the information about how many seats the Registrant requested only needs to exist in the model on the read-side.

 > **JanaPersona:** You can't store this information in an HTTP session
-> because the registrant may leave the site in between requesting the
+> because the Registrant may leave the site in between requesting the
 > seats and completing the order.

 A further consequence is that the underlying storage on the read-side